-My Private Audio Lesson Series includes two lessons on riding theory—great to listen to anywhere, in your car or at the barn—paired with two in-the-saddle lessons that put the theory into practice.
+My Private Lessons Audio Series includes two lessons on riding theory—great to listen to anywhere, in your car or at the barn—paired with two in-the-saddle lessons that put the theory into practice.

 - Balance & Rhythm: Theory Lesson